Self-Similar Fractals and Arithmetic Dynamics: Fractals in arithmetic geometry

-which shows that $\Proj^n(\F_q(X))$ can indeed be considered as a finite dimensional fractal. \\ $\textbf{4.}$ Let $A$ be an abelian variety over a number-field $K$ and let $F\subseteq A(\bar {\Q})$ be a fractal with respect to endomorphisms $\phi_i$ which are translations of multiplication maps $[n_i]$ by elements of $A(\bar {\Q})$.
+$\textbf{6.}$ Let $A$ be an abelian variety over a number-field $K$ and let $F\subseteq A(\bar {\Q})$ be a fractal with respect to endomorphisms $\phi_i$ which are translations of multiplication maps $[n_i]$ by elements of $A(\bar {\Q})$.
 We define dimension of $F$ to be the real number $s$ for which $ \sum_i n_i^{-s}=1 $.
-Then dimension of $F$ is well-defined and well-bahaved with respect to fractal embeddings.
+Then dimension of $F$ is well-defined and well-bahaved with respect to fractal embeddings. \begin{prop} In the contect of abelian varieties, dimension of a self-similar fractal $F$ is well-defined and well-bahaved with respect to fractal embeddings. \end{prop}

-Indeed, in this case, we use the Neron-Tate logarithmic height $\hat h$ to control the growth of the heights of points under the action of endomorphisms $\phi_i$.
+\textbf{Proof:} Indeed, in this case, we use the Neron-Tate logarithmic height $\hat h$ to control the growth of the heights of points under the action of endomorphisms $\phi_i$.
 The same proof as before works except that

 does not hold for translations of the form $[n_i]$.
 One should use the fact that for the N\'{e}ron-Tate height associated to a symmetric ample bundle on $A$ and for every $a\in A(\bar {\Q})$ and $n\in \N$, we have